bear-metal/tunemygc/README.md

 * `RUBY_GC_TUNE=1`

-Enables the interposer for taking a few lightweight snapshots and submitting them to `tunemygc.com`.
+Enables the interposer for taking a few lightweight snapshots of Rails requests and submitting them to `tunemygc.com`.
 Without this environment variable set, it won't interpose itself.

 For the above command sequences, to sample my Rails app for tuning, I'd run: